 Because every signal comes into and out of the mixer, investing in a quality product as your foundation will save a lot of operational headaches and money on peripherals.
 The first thing to consider when purchasing a mixer is how many channels you will need.
 Also known as “frame size,” the number of channels on a mixer determines how many sources you’ll be able to connect to it.

-In general, there are two flavors of mixer: analog and digital.
+In general, there are two flavors of mixer: analog mixers and digital mixers.
 An analog mixer relies on electric circuits and filters, whereas a digital mixer converts the analog signal of your praise team into digital audio that is then sent to an onboard processor.
 Known as a digital signal processor (DSP), this processor is responsible for routing, level control, and dynamics processing (among other things).
 The signal is then converted back to the analog domain where it can be sent out to your speakers, personal monitoring systems, etc.

 While both mixer types will provide basic level and pan control, each has unique advantages and disadvantage.
 The advantage of the analog mixer is that it is generally less complicated and less expensive.
 The disadvantage is that analog mixers usually have fewer onboard features, and their sound quality is wholly reliant on the quality of the analog circuitry.

 Good news: PreSonus® StudioLive® AR-series analog mixers combine great-sounding analog circuitry with the best of digital recording for a compact, affordable mixing solution.
 More on that later…